lasandrall/DeepIDA/README.md

 Deep IDA: A Deep Learning Method for Integrative Discriminant Analysis of Multi-View Data with Feature Ranking by Jiuzhou Wang and  Sandra E. Safo.

-These are the main functions found in
+These are the main functions found in main_functions.py.
+The helper_functions.py has functions called by the main functions.

 DeepIDA_nonBootstrap: For non-bootstrap option of Deep IDA.
 Does not implement variable ranking/selection.
 It returns the classification accuracy/labels based on DeepIDA+NCC (Deep IDA with nearest centroid classification), SVM on stacked or individual data, and the variables selected by Deep IDA+TS (Deep IDA + Teacher Student Network).